page-support/web-client/README.md

 ### Conversation initialization
 When your user first loads the page, the Bot will display and start a new conversation by default.
 Bot will maintain conversation state across page reloads in a tab by using sessionStorage.
 Closing the tab will end the conversation.

 If you want to give your web application control over when the Bot displays, use your web framework's conditional loading/display - usually some type of if block.

 If you want give your web application control over starting and restarting a conversation, use `botBinding.startNewConversation(botConfig);` to start a new conversation with the passed in configuration.
 It also lets you give the user control over when to engage with the bot instead of launching it by default.

 ### Testing

-This component includes setup files to perform visual testing in [Storybook] (https://storybook.js.org).
+This component includes setup files to perform visual testing in [Storybook](https://storybook.js.org).
 See the /.storybook directory in this repository for Storybook setup, and the ui/Bot.stories.js file for user stories and their test files.
 Since Bot is a component rather than a fully functioning website, Storybook provides an environment to test the component across different user stories without having to first do an integration with your website.

 Install Storybook, then type `npm run storybook` when in this repository's parent directory then open Storybook at localhost:6006

 For automated tests, this component uses Jest.
 To run automated tests of dialog.js and lower level functions, see tests under src/dialog/tests and follow the instructions in the test file.
 Tests are sparse now, feel free to submit more with pull requests.

 ### Customizing and Building
-If you make modifications to the Bot then want to deploy the changes to your website, run `$ npm run build` which will drop three files in the /dist
+If you make modifications to the Bot then want to deploy the changes to your website, run `$ npm run build` which will drop three files in the /dist directory:
-directory:

 - index.mjs is an ES6 module file for importation into your build.
 - index.min.js is a IIFE file for websites that do not use a modern build

 ### Server integration and Data Persistence

 By default Bot only relies on the botConfig to drive its behavior so doesn't need to talk to a server.
 However if you want to personalize Bot's behavior, for example by loading user data, we will be adding simple integrations with arbitrary URLs and APIs in the next release.
 Those integrations will also enable saving user replies to an API on your server.

 If you want to do this now, you can customize the bot to load user data.
 Call out to your server right before the loadUI() function in Bot.svelte.
 To save individual user replies see the saveReply() function in dialog.js.
 To save an updated version of the entire conversation after every user reply see saveConversation() in state.js.

 ### Versioning and Compatibility